v0lt13/EditorAttributesDocs/docs/source/Attributes/button.rst

 **Parameters:**
 	- ``string`` conditionName: The name of the condition to evaluate
 	- ``object`` enumValue: The value of the enum condition
-	- ``ConditionResult`` conditionResult: What happens to the property when the condition evaluates to true
+	- ``ConditionResult`` conditionResult: What happens to the button when the condition evaluates to true
 	- `optional`, ``bool`` negate: Negate the evaluated condition
 	- `optional`, ``string`` buttonLabel: The label displayed on the button
 	- `optional`, ``float`` buttonHeight: The height of the button